Martin St. Louis's Success and Achievements in Timeline

 February 6, 2014: Selected for 2014 Winter Olympics

-2014: Won Gold Medal at Winter Olympics
+2014: Olympic Gold Medal

-On January 8, 2016, the University of Vermont retired St. Louis' jersey number 8 at Gutterson Fieldhouse.
+On January 8, 2016, the University of Vermont retired Martin St. Louis' jersey number 8 at Gutterson Fieldhouse.

-January 13, 2017: Jersey retirement ceremony
+January 13, 2017: Jersey Retirement Ceremony

-January 17, 2017: Jersey Retired by Lightning
+January 17, 2017: Jersey Retired

-2018: Elected into the Hockey Hall of Fame
+2018: Election into Hockey Hall of Fame

 In 2018, Martin St. Louis was elected into the Hockey Hall of Fame in his first year of eligibility.